 The constitution of a nation is the set of rules that govern how a government can exercise public power.
 A constitution identifies who or what institutions should exercise power and how they should do it.
 The government is usually the most powerful coercive force within a country, so the rules about how a government should exercise power are very important.

 In a democracy the purpose of a constitution is to prevent the government from abusing its power over the people of a nation, and to ensure that the government exercises its power as the people wish.
-This can be complicated to create, as different people will disagree over how a government should exercise its power.
+It can be complicated to create, as people will disagree over how a government should exercise its power.

 Written or unwritten?

 In most countries the constitution is a written document.
-The US, Australia, Canada, China, India and almost every other nation have a single written document.
+The USA, Australia, Canada, China, India and almost every other nation have a single written document.
 A written constitution usually provides for the basic institutions that exercise public power, and how they do it.
 It also usually provides procedures for how the constitutional rules are enforced and how they may be changed.